-If you have been reading about Cobb’s Access Port, or engine management for that matter, you have probably come across the term “Re-Flash”.
+If you have been reading about the Cobb Access Port, or engine management for that matter, you have probably come across the term “Re-Flash”.

 There is a computer in your car that is in control of all of the engine’s running parameters, and it is constantly monitoring information from a number of different sensors to make sure that your engine is operating at its peak performance.
 The term “Re-Flash” refers to going in and changing some of the parameters that your cars’ computer is using with the goal of improving your engines’ performance.